yiisoft/yii-middleware/README.md

 $middleware = $middleware->withSessionName('_custom_name');
 ```

-or additionally save it to cookies:
+or additionally, save it to cookies:

 ```php
 use Yiisoft\Yii\Middleware\Locale;